 This post includes affiliate links.

 This crochet tutorial will teach you how to crochet yarn over versus yarn under using Photos and a Video.
-Learn the correct way to crochet.
+Learn the difference between yo versus yu crochet.

 When I learned how to crochet, I taught myself using some crochet books and Youtube.
-I learned quickly, but not the correct way.
-It wasn’t until years later when someone pointed out to me that I was yarning under instead of yarning over when crocheting.
+I learned quickly, but not the correct way, or a better common way.
+It wasn’t until years later when someone pointed out to me that I was yarning under (yu) and yarning over (yo) in the same stitch instead of yarning over when crocheting.

-WHY Yarn Over is Correct and Yarn Under is Incorrect
+Is Yarn Over Correct and Yarn Under Incorrect?

 When you crochet and you yarn over, you actually use more yarn than when you yarn under.
 Now, one might say, that is better because they can save on yarn and money.
-But actually it creates several problems.
+But actually, it creates several problems for those who never used yarn under before.

 First, you create tighter crochet projects with much tighter tensions and you might have trouble following a crochet pattern’s gauge.
 That problem comes with another issue.
-Your will feel pain in wrist will be in pain quicker and you will not be able to crochet as long as you might like.
+You will feel pain in your wrist will be in pain quicker and you will not be able to crochet for as long as you might like.

 Next, some crochet patterns, such as Tunisian Crochet, can be extremely challenging and almost impossible to crochet when yarning under.

-To make these problems with “yarn under” more clear, let me show you some examples using photos as well as a video.
+To make these troubles with “yarn under” more clear, let me show you some examples using photos as well as a video.
 I will show you in detail how to crochet each one and explain why they look so different after.
-You will finally understand why “yarn over” is the correct way to crochet.
+You will finally understand why “yarn over” is the common way to crochet.

 Yarn Over vs Yarn Under using Single Crochet